-Our team of seasoned professionals identifies opportunities to unlock additional value at our centers through investments in our development and redevelopment program.
+Our team of seasoned professionals identifies opportunities to unlock additional value at our centers through investments in our redevelopment program.
 Our strategies primarily consist of outparcel development, footprint reconfiguration, anchor repositioning, and anchor expansion.
 Our capital expenditures were prioritized in 2020 to support new leasing activity due to the impact from the COVID-19 pandemic.
-In more normal operating environments, we look for development and redevelopment opportunities to increase the overall yield and value of our centers, which we believe will allow us to generate higher returns for our stockholders while creating exceptional omni-channel grocery-anchored neighborhood shopping center experiences.
-Our underwritten incremental yields on development and redevelopment projects are expected to range between 8% to 11%.
-Our current in process projects represent an estimated total investment of \$35.1 million, and the total underwritten incremental yield range on this estimated investment is expected to be between 9.5% - 10.5%.
+In more normal operating environments, we look for redevelopment opportunities to increase the overall yield and value of our centers, which we believe will allow us to generate higher returns for our stockholders while creating exceptional omni-channel grocery-anchored shopping center experiences.
+Our underwritten incremental unlevered yields on redevelopment projects are expected to range between 9% - 11%.
+Our current in process projects represent an estimated total investment of \$35.1 million, and the total underwritten incremental unlevered yield range on this estimated investment is expected to be between 9.5% - 10.5%.
 Actual incremental yields may vary from our underwritten incremental yield range based on the actual total cost to complete a project and its actual incremental annual NOI at stabilization.
 Our average net investment per redevelopment project is between \$2 and \$3 million.
 We believe the small average size of our redevelopment projects is a positive, as our risk in this activity is well-diversified.